Step 3 - NemID

 Your NemID also allows you to logon from different devices.

 With NemID you log on via your CPR-number, a personal password, and a code card with printed codes.

 When you have used all of the codes, you will automatically receive a new code card by mail.

 How to obtain NemID?

-Your NemID is issued by Citizens' Services, and can be issued in relation to when you register for your CPR-number or later.
+Your NemID is issued by Citizen Service, and can be issued when you register for a CPR-number or later.